adriandelgg/adriandelgg/README.md

 Since the age of 2, I've always been fascinated by computers & loved spending hours playing on them.
 I'm currently working as a Blockchain Developer & Consultant, Web Developer, & Computer Technician.👨‍💻🖥️🔧

-My dream is to create something that's going to impact the world forever using blockchain technology.🌎
+My dream is to impact the world forever using blockchain technology.🌎

 <img align="right" alt="GIF" src="./code.gif" width="410" height="280" />